NativeScript/management/nativescript-governance.md

 #### TSC Meetings

-The TSC meets every week via Zoom on Mondays at 12 pm PDT.
+The TSC meets every month via Zoom on Thursday at 1 pm PDT.
 The meeting is run by a designated moderator approved by the TSC.
 TSC members are not required to attend every single TSC Meeting, only that they attend at least 8 a year to maintain status.

 Items are added to the TSC agenda which are considered contentious or are modifications of governance, contribution policy, TSC membership,